Student Experience

 MBA at work*

 *Our students come from all walks of life and a variety of backgrounds.
 We're a mix of seasoned, advanced professionals and traditional students who have recently started their careers.
 We survey all of our new students and recent graduates.
-The statistics provided above reflect the latest information from our 2020-2021 surveys of our new students and our new alumni.
+The statistics provided above reflect the latest information from our 2024 survey of our new students and our new alumni.